Abbasmo72/Small-Projects/README.md

 <hr>

 # Web Scripts
-1. <b>Find Table :</b> This code is a simple web scraping tool that uses Python libraries like requests, BeautifulSoup, and pandas to extract table data from a website.
+1. <b>Find Table :</b>This code is a simple web scraping tool that uses Python libraries like requests, BeautifulSoup, and pandas to extract table data from a website.
 First, it fetches the HTML content of a webpage using requests.get.
 Then, it parses the content with BeautifulSoup to identify tables with the class wikitable.
 Each extracted table is converted into a DataFrame using pandas.read_html.
 Finally, these tables can be saved as CSV files for further analysis.
 This code is highly useful for collecting structured data from web pages.<br>
 To view the file <b>[English README.md](SmallProjects/WebScripts/FindTable/FindTable_English.md)</b> and <b>[Persian README.md](SmallProjects/WebScripts/FindTable/FindTable_Persian.md)</b> And the complete code <b>[Python Code](SmallProjects/WebScripts/FindTable/FindTable_English.py)</b>.
+2. <b>Web Scraper :</b>

 <hr>

 # Tools